VladimirShaleev/ipaddress/doc/tutorial.md

         std::cout << "scope id for ip1: " << scope_id.get_string() << std::endl;
     }

-    // If IPv4 is stored in ip_address, then methods for working with the scope id have no effect auto ip2 = ip_address::parse("fe80::1ff:fe23:4567:890a");
+    auto ip2 = ip_address::parse("fe80::1ff:fe23:4567:890a");
     std::cout << "has scope id for ip2: " << std::boolalpha << (bool) ip2.get_scope_id() << std::endl;